uk000/goto/README.md

 - `Goto-Payload-Length`, `Goto-Payload-Content-Type`: set if `goto` sent a configured response payload
 - `Goto-Chunk-Count`, `Goto-Chunk-Length`, `Goto-Chunk-Delay`, `Goto-Stream-Length`, `Goto-Stream-Duration`: set when client requests a streaming response
 - `Goto-Requested-Status`: set when `/status` API request is made requesting a specific status
-- `Goto-Response-Status`: set on all responses, carrying the HTTP response status code that `goto` has set to the response
+- `Goto-Response-Status`: set for all non-admin requests, carrying the HTTP response status code that `goto` has set to the response
-- `Goto-Forced-Status`, `Goto-Forced-Status-Remaining`: set when a configured custom response status is applied to a response
+- `Goto-Forced-Status`, `Goto-Forced-Status-Remaining`: set when a configured custom response status is applied to a response that didn't have a URI-specific response status
+- `Goto-URI-Status`, `Goto-URI-Status-Remaining`: set when a configured custom response status is applied to a uri
 - `Goto-Filtered-Request`: set when a request is filtered due to a configured `ignore` or `bypass` filter
 - `Request-*`: prefix is added to all request headers and the request headers are sent back as response headers
 - `Readiness-Request-*`: prefix is added to all request headers for Readiness probe requests